blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Partitions.md

 - PGPT
 	- Partition Management Table, compared with MBR
 - SGPT
-	- Backup of pgpt
+	- Backup of PGPT
-	- oemkeystore and keystore
+	- `oemkeystore` and `keystore`
-	- image authentication key for verified boot, not used yet
+	- Image Authentication Key for Verified Boot (VB), not used yet
 - TEE1
 	- [Trusted Execution Environment](https://www.trustonic.com/technology/trustzone-and-tee)
 - TEE2
-	- backup of tee1
+	- Backup of TEE1
 - U-BOOT / LK
 	- Second loader image
 	- LK stands for "Little Kernel"
-	- Handles most hardware initializations and bring-up entire Linux kernel
+	- Handles most hardware initializations and brings up the full Linux kernel
-- Boot Image
+- BOOT IMAGE
-	- Linux kernel image and it's root file system
+	- Linux kernel image and its root file system
-- Recovery
+- RECOVERY
-	- Recovery kernel image and it's root file system
+	- Recovery kernel image and its root file system
 	- Handles all the system recovery and firmware update functionalities
 - SEC_RO or SECRO
 	- Reserved for the security platform used
-- Misc
+- MISC
-	- Used for the recovery procedure (power loss)
+	- Used for the recovery procedure (e.g. in case of power loss)
-- Logo
+- LOGO
 	- Boot-up logo image
 - EXPDB
-	- Store Exception database
+	- Stores the Exceptions Database
-- System
+- SYSTEM
 	- Android system image
-- Cache
+- CACHE
-	- For  Android internal used
-	- Store Android internal cache data or web cache data
+	- Stores Android internal cache data or web cache data
-- User Data
+- USERDATA
 	- Used for Android system to store user data such as user contacts, settings, installed applications … etc
 - FAT / INTSD
 	- Internal SDCard on eMMC
 - OTP
 	- OTP (One Time Program) area on eMMC
-- flashinfo
+- FLASHINFO
 	- Flash tool download information
 - BMTPOOL
 	- Handles Bad Block Management (nandflash used and reserved on eMMC）
 - PARA
-	- Save parameter for recovery
+	- Saves the parameters required for recovery
 - FRP
-	- Factory Reset Protection, used for stolen phones
+	- Factory Reset Protection, used for Anti-Theft
 - NVDATA
 	- Stores data in `data/nvram/`
 - PROINFO
-	- An NVRAM partition, store one struct default, can be added
+	- An NVRAM partition, stores one `struct` by default, can be added
 	- `md1img`, `md1dsp`, `md1arm7`, `md3img`
-	- For Android M, MD image have switched to MD standalone partition, all modem images will be load from the partition: md1img, md1dsp, md1arm7 and md3img
+	- For Android M, the MD image has been changed into an MD standalone partition, all modem images will be loaded from the partitions: `md1img`, `md1dsp`, `md1arm7` and `md3img`
  - SCP1, SCP2
 	- System Control Processor, used for recovery fail
 - LK1, LK2
-	- Used for the case of update LK throught OTA fail
+	- Used for the updating LK in case of an OTA update fail
 - PERSIST
-	- Store data which will be stable for a long time
+	- Stores data which will be stable for a long time
 - METADATA
-	- Store master key for data encryption
+	- Stores the master key for data encryption
 - NVCFG
-	- NVRAM config, controlled by MTK_NVCONFIG_PARTITION_SUPPORT, not used yet
+	- NVRAM config, controlled by `MTK_NVCONFIG_PARTITION_SUPPORT`, not used yet
 	- Custom
-	- Customization partition, controlled by MTK_CIP_SUPPORT
+	- Customization partition, controlled by `MTK_CIP_SUPPORT`
 - EFUSE
 	- Download baseband chip's `efuse`
 - PPL
-	- Privacy Protection Lock, used for mobile phone antitheft
+	- Privacy Protection Lock, used for Anti-Theft